Two Emperors and a Queen

 Peer Reviews

-Review 2: Invite resubmission with re-edit of work and/or statement.
+Review 1: Invite resubmission with major revisions of practical work and/or written statement.

 All reviews refer to original research statements which have been edited in response.